 I can’t think of a grown person I know who can’t relate to these anxieties in some way.
 But I know it’s tempting to think that I’m the only one who dreads Christmas for these reasons.

 Make time to honor the memory of your lost loved ones.
-For my family, we do this by listening to Poppa’s favorite Christmas albums, lighting extra candles at church on Christmas Eve in memory of those we’ve lost, or making donations in their honor.
+For my family, we do this by listening to Poppa’s favorite Christmas albums, lighting candles on Christmas Eve in memory of those we’ve lost, or making donations in their honor.
 The best way we have to deal with our grief at Christmas is to share and relive our favorite stories of Christmases past.
 Most importantly, we allow ourselves to grieve.
 Inevitably, there are tears shed on Christmas morning, and we embrace them with hugs and comfort and more eggnog.
 Giving your tears room to fall and your grief room to breathe makes it much easier to experience the genuine joy that isn’t possible when we repress our feelings.

 In my house, if any of the “kids” are having a disagreement with each other or with our parents, voices are raised and feelings are hurt.
 The best way I’ve learned to deal with fighting at Christmas is to turn my anger or frustration into action.
-And no, I’m not referring to punching my brother or sister, which is a tactic I’ve used in the past with minimal long term advantage.
+And no, I’m not referring to punching my brother or sister, which is a tactic I’ve used in the past with minimal long-term advantage.
 When I’m frustrated with a family member, I find something to do rather than fight; ideally I find a way to serve the person I’m upset with.
 Make hot chocolate.
 Go wrap their gift.
 Offer to turn on the Christmas special they prefer.
 Stop cheating at Monopoly.
 These are all easy and fun distractions from a fight and a good way to remember that you actually love the pain in the neck who insists on fighting with you at Christmas.

-Money has got to be one of the main sources of anxiety at Christmas, a time when most of us express our love through gifts.
+Money has got to be one of the main sources of anxiety at Christmas — a time when most of us express our love through gifts.
 Gifts are fun, but they can be a real strain on the wallet, especially as families expand.
 A few years ago, the five kids in my family started drawing names and only buying for one sister/brother/significant other each Christmas.
 It has been a really fun way to be extra thoughtful and intentional about our gift-giving while also saving money.
 It has the added bonus of helping us get to know our adult siblings or sisters-in-law better.
-I’ve drawn my brother Alec’s name two years in a row, and while we disagree on plenty of things, it’s given me a chance to appreciate all the many more things that we have in common, like a love of board games and good Scotch.
+I’ve drawn my brother Alec’s name two years in a row, and while we disagree on plenty of things, it’s given me a chance to appreciate all the many more things that we have in common, like a love of board games.
 We are big fans of edible and homemade gifts in our family, especially when we give outside of the immediate family, which is another great way to be thoughtful on a budget.

 Christmas isn’t an inherently romantic season, but with twinkling lights, fireplaces, soft white snow, and in-laws abounding, it can be one of the worst times to be alone.
-Add to that the inevitable questions from well-meaning relatives and friends and Christmas is an undeniably stressful time to be single.
+Add to that the inevitable questions from well-meaning relatives and friends, and Christmas is an undeniably stressful time to be single.
 I deal with this reality best by making a point of using every minute of my Christmas holidays to invest in my family.
 It’s also an opportunity for me to exercise my sense of humor by posing with my little sister or baby nephew when the rest of my siblings pose with their significant others by the tree, and to appreciate that I don’t need to share my chocolate orange with anyone.